katcipis/sophia/essays/learning-go.md

 was aiming at these other services (spoiler alert: in the end almost all services on our data pipeline are written in Go).

 Having made that clear, why Go ?
-Here goes a list of things I thought to pretty cool about Go:
+Here goes a list of things I thought to pretty cool about Go.

 ### Great performance